danbev/learning-nodejs/README.md

 Notice here that we have configured OpenSSL without Elliptic curve support

+I was wondering what the values will if you just specify `--shared-openssl` which I've seen.
+In this case `pkg-config` will be called to retrieve information about install libraries in the system.
+For my system this will be:

+    'libraries': ['-lcrypto', '-lssl']},

 ### Building on Solaris
 I used VirtualBox to build and run the test suite on Solaris